LL10GEMAC IP Core Datasheet

 Reference design

-Figure 2: LL10GEMAC latency on Loopback demo
+Figure 2: LL10GEMAC Latency on Loopback Demo

-Xilinx provides the Accelerated Algorithm Trading (AAT) demo, which includes the 10G/25G Ethernet Subsystem for Ethernet MAC, PCS, and PMA features.
-Other modules, such as TCP/IP engine, UDP/IP engine, Market data processing, Algorithm logic to generate the trading order, and Order generator, are designed using High-Level Synthesis (HLS) to complete the system.
+Another reference design for the LL10GEMAC IP is the Accelerated Algorithm Trading (AAT) demo, which is modification of the AMD Xilinx AAT demo.
+In this design, the 10G/25G Ethernet Subsystem from AMD Xilinx is replaced with the LL10GEMAC IP core.
+Other modules, such as the TCP/IP engine, UDP/IP engine, Market data processing, Algorithm logic for generating trading orders, and the Order generator, are developed using High-Level Synthesis (HLS) for simplified maintenance.
 The AAT reference design is available for the Alveo accelerator cards.

 Tx Latency